 This Friday we took the train from Nottingham, out through the villages I grew up in and around, to Newark.
-My partner had found a walk on the Trent Vale website which was around 6.5 miles long.
+We had found a walk on the Trent Vale website which was around 6.5 miles long.
 The walk began at Kelham and we realised that we could follow the Trent Valley Way out to the start.
-I love a good picnic lunch so sandwiches were made and rucksacks packed up.
+I love a good picnic lunch, so sandwiches were made and rucksacks packed up.

 Heading out from Newark

 Heading off from Castlegate, we were soon on the route but discovered that, to follow the Trent Valley Way to Kelham, you must take your life into your hands a couple of times!
 Crossing first the A46 and then the A617 is a risky business, as cars come flying round corners and off roundabouts.
 I find it surprising that there is no safer option for walkers on this long distance footpath.